Meghan Markle & Prince Harry More ‘In Love’ Than Ever As They Wait For Baby Birth

 The Duke and Duchess of Sussex are greeted by the daughters of the British Ambassador, @reillytsa, at their residence for a reception this evening.
 Inside The Duke and Duchess received a traditional rose water welcome before meeting guests.
 The reception bought together people from various sectors of Moroccan society.
 The Duke and Duchess met disabled athletes, military representatives, influential Moroccan women and social entrepreneurs. #RoyalVisitMorocco

-The trip, which was scheduled to last two days will now be just one, with Harry intending to travel to the Hague on May 9 to launch his 2020 Invictus Games.
-One royal couple whose plans will not be altered will be Prince Charles and his wife Camilla Parker-Bowles.
-The couple is set to tour Germany beginning May 7 through May 10 where they will make stops in Berlin, Leipzig, and Munich.

-Town & Country alleged that Prince Harry changed his plans so his father’s goodwill trip would not be overshadowed by his royal tour and it would get the media coverage it deserved.
+Town & Country suggested that Prince Harry changed his plans so that his father’s goodwill trip would not be overshadowed by his royal tour and it would get the media coverage it deserved.

 Prince Harry and Meghan Markle have been settling into their new home, Frogmore Cottage, as they await their child’s birth.
 The home, which is roughly 25 miles outside of London, was the place where the couple took their engagement photos and where they held an intimate wedding reception for their family and friends on the evening of their wedding.

-It is also where the couple took their now infamous Christmas card photo, where they were seen with their arms around one another, watching fireworks to honor their union.
-The black and white photo was criticized by royal watchers as being “not appropriate” for the royal family noted Express as the couple’s backs were the camera.
+It is also where the couple took their extremely popular Christmas card photo, where they were seen with their arms around one another, watching fireworks to honor their union.
+The black and white photo was criticized by royal watchers as being “not appropriate” for the royal family as the couple’s backs were the camera, noted the Daily Express.

 Prince Harry and Meghan Markle will welcome their first child any day.